kubernetes/enhancements/keps/sig-storage/3476-volume-group/README.md

 * User creates a new PVC with an existing VolumeGroup name created above.
 As a result, a new PVC is created and added to VolumeGroup.
 VolumeGroup is modified so Status has this new PVC in PVCList.
 * External-provisioner will be modified so that VolumeGroupName will be passed to the CSI driver when creating a volume.

-Only CSI drivers supporting VOLUME_GROUP capability can support the volume group this way.
+Only CSI drivers supporting CREATE_DELETE_VOLUME_GROUP capability can support the volume group this way.

 When a new PVC is created with the existing VolumeGroup name, the VolumeGroup will be modified and the PVC will be added to PVCList in the Status, and the VolumeGroupContent will also be modified and the PV will be added to the PVList in the Status.